Hindsight-Technology/documentation/accounting/localizations/colombia.rst

 Introduction
 ~~~~~~~~~~~~

-Electronic invoicing for Colombia is available from Odoo 12 and
+Electronic invoicing for Colombia is available from Twenty20 12 and
 requires the next modules:

 #. **l11n_co**: All the basic data to manage the accounting module,